Emily Newell Blair: Early life and ancestors

 Emily Jane Newell Blair was born in Joplin, Jasper County, Missouri, on January 9, 1877, and died August 3, 1951, in Alexandra, Arlington County, Virginia.
 She was a daughter of James Patton Newell and Anna Cynthia Gray.

-As a child, Emily was an avid reader, and, from a remarkably young age, a talented writer.
-She was a plump, assertive child and thought that she was not especially popular with her classmates or teachers.
-To compensate, she excelled in her schoolwork and was the leader of her siblings at home.
+As a child, Emily was an avid reader, and, from a young age, a talented writer.
+She was an assertive child and thought that she was not especially popular with her classmates or teachers.
+To compensate, she excelled in her schoolwork and was known to be the leader of her siblings at home.

 Her father, a native of Franklin, Venango County, Pennsylvania, as a young man, made a fortune in lumber and oil.
 Unfortunately, he explored for more oil and lost the fortune.
 He removed to Joplin, Missouri, around 1874 with his lawyer's license.
 He was an investor in the local lead mine in Joplin.
 He also served as the county clerk for Joplin.
 In 1883, he was elected as Jasper County recorder of deeds, and then he moved his family to Carthage, fifteen miles away from Joplin.
 He had also served in the 30th Iowa Volunteer Infantry as a lieutenant in the Civil War.

 Her mother, Anna Cynthia Gray, was a daughter of Elisha Burritt Gray and Margaretta Rachel McDowell.
 She was a great granddaughter of the Rev. Blackleach Burritt and a descendant of Governor Thomas Welles and Rev. John Lothropp.
 Her sister, Margaretta Josephine Gray, was married to Henry Seymour Church; they were the parents of Katherine Gray Church, who married Theodore Solomons, an explorer and early member of the Sierra Club.